 It’s common for those in the rehab therapy space to use the terms EMR (electronic medical record) and EHR (electronic health record) as interchangeably as we may use terms like telehealth and telemedicine.
 But, just as the latter terms differ in subtle yet important ways, EMRs and EHRs represent systems that are distinct in both use and functionality.

 In fact, the differences between EMRs and EHRs are, by definition, quite significant.
-Take a look at why these differences are important for rehab therapists, in particular.
+Lets review EMR vs EHR differences and whey they are important to rehab therapists, in particular.

 What is an EMR?